 Contexts are maybe one of the most useful features in Getting Things Done.
 Used correctly they can multiply your productivity and turbocharge the way you work.

 I define contexts as something both physical and mental.
 It can be the physical place you need to be.
 Some types of work can only be done at the office or at home.
-Some things can only be decided in the next department meeting or the next time you have sit-down time with your boss or customer.
+Some things can only be decided at the next department meeting or the next time you have sit-down time with your boss or customer.
 Because contexts have to be tailored to both the way you function as a person and the nature of your work, this is maybe the area where you will have to adjust your Todoist GTD setup the most.

 It can also be useful to define important tools like computer or internet as a context.
 In periods when I travel a lot, I will have flight or offline as a context.
 This enables me to sort out the type of work I can do when flying with no access to WIFI.

 A context can also be a mental state or role.
-I use a context called Work for everything work related, independently of where I decide to work.
+I use a context called Work for everything work-related, independently of where I decide to work.

 Be aware that since Todoist does not have Next Action or energy levels defined as separate items in the software, you will have use Labels for this.